aekiss/HCP-Data-CFD-2023/README.md

 ## Get Notebooks

-The tutorial uses two notebooks in a `git` repository.
+The tutorial uses some notebooks in a `git` repository.
 You will need to download these notebooks to an NCI filesystem.
 The recommended location is your home directory on `gadi`, as this is always accessible to an ARE JupyterLab session.

-To do this log in to `gadi` and copy and paste this command:
+To do this, log in to `gadi` and copy and paste this command:
 ```
 git clone https://github.com/aekiss/HPC-Data-CFD-2023.git
 ```